andersgs/dingo/README.md

 # dingo
-Trying to learn something useful from kmers using random forest
+Trying to learn something useful from kmers using random forests